Henkdetenk12345/HBN-TEKSTI/README.md

 ## Credits

-Nos Demo by Nathan Dane changed by Max de Vos for YLE rss feeds, 2025
+NOS Demo by Nathan Dane changed by Max de Vos for YLE RSS feeds, 2025
 Copyright free - do what you like & have fun with it :)

 ## License